mvaganov/CmdLineAsteroids/notes.md

 Also, my tutorial expects you to implement style and code improvements later, because it is good practice.

-this code is very densly written, with little vertical whitespace, using inlined curlybrackets for simple lines of code, and the expression-bodied fat-arrow for single line methods.
+this code is very densely written, with little vertical whitespace, using inlined curly-brackets for simple lines of code, and the expression-bodied fat-arrow for single line methods.
 I want it to be easy to see without scrolling, and easy copy.

 this code also shows operator overloading, an implicit constructor that converts tuples into 2D vectors, and an interpolated string.
 	these features are not available in all other languages, but I am taking advantage of their inclusion in C-sharp.